 Jellinbah Mine (the Site) is an open-cut coal operation in the Bowen Basin with approval to produce up to 7.5 million tonnes per annum (Mtpa) of run-of-mine (ROM) pulverised coal injection (PCI) and thermal coal.
-Mining activities at Jellinbah Coal Mine are approved under Environmental Authority EPML00516813 (DES, 2022).
+Mining activities at Jellinbah Coal Mine are approved under Environmental Authority EPML00516813 (DESI, 2024).

-Conditions C30 to C32 of the Environmental Authority (EA) outline the requirements for the development and annual review of a Water Management Plan for the Site.
-Engeny was commissioned by Jellinbah Mine to review and update the Water Management Plan developed by Engeny Water Management (Engeny, 2022).
+Conditions C30 to C34 of the Environmental Authority (EA) outline the requirements for the development and annual review of a Water Management Plan for the Site.
+Engeny was commissioned by Jellinbah Mine to do the annual review and update of the Water Management Plan (Engeny, 2024).